The Dew Is Thick On The Grass

 What I would then do is monitor their energy and state of awareness while they tried perceive what was in the middle of the circle.
 While I couldn’t tell them how to perceive the energy I could tell them when they did it.
 You can learn to feel the level at which someone’s attention is focused, the extent of their auras and any movement of energy they directed with their attention.

 I would manifest the energy listed in turn and with each they had a few minutes to try to see what was there.
-I would observe them, as I had been through the previous meditation sessions, and watched their frustrations build even as their energies dance around and occasional reach out to interact with the “objects” I created.
+I would observe them (well their energy field on several levels), as I had been through the previous meditation sessions, and watched their frustrations build even as their energies dance around and occasional reach out to interact with the “objects” I created.
 Before proceeding to the next one each of them had the opportunity to describe what they “saw”.

 We had a fair degree of openness so no one was shy about speaking, even if was to simply say “I didn’t sense anything” or to express some frustration even though they knew they weren’t being graded and there were no “right or wrong” answers.
 The idea of no right or wrong answers is something I stress in my classes because when you add this element in you are introducing restricting thoughts.
 People can easily find themselves wanting to be right and being scared of being wrong and so on.